Dr. Reddy's Labs.

 Roche ROG.S

-The Swiss drugmaker said in April it will invest $50 billion in the U.S. over the next five years.
+The Swiss drugmaker said in April last year it would invest $50 billion in the U.S. over the next five years.

 A month later, it announced an additional $550 million investment to expand its Indianapolis diagnostics manufacturing hub.
 The expansion will span Indiana, Pennsylvania, Massachusetts, and California, creating more than 12,000 jobs.